When’s sign-on day?

 When is the first game of the season?

-Sat 7th March 2020.
+Sat 6th March 2020.
 For the competitive age groups (U11 and over) this is the first grading game.
 For the younger ones, this is a Roo Ball Carnival!
 This is where they play a bunch of short games.
-Fixtures for 2020 are currently on our website.
+Fixtures for 2021 will be available on the SCCSA website.

 When does the season end?